-Unlike most states, nonprofits do not have to register with the state before soliciting funds.
+Unlike most states, 501(c)3 and other nonprofits do not have to register with the state before soliciting funds.
 This is true for every organization, except Veterans and Public Safety nonprofits.

 If you are a Veterans organization, you must register with the Secretary of State’s office and fill out form 3501.
 The Veterans Organization Registration Statement includes a $150 fee.